paepcke/ElephantCallAI/src/embedded/README.md

 a sigmoid function and its output is used as the model's prediction for that timestep.
 If this overlapping behavior is not desired, you may pass `--jump 0` to `Listen.py`.

+By default, two such models are used in sequence.
+The directory containing them is specified with the `--model-path` argument to `Listen.py` and they must be named `first_stage.pt` and `second_stage.pt` respectively.
+If at least 15 elements of a 256-step output of `first_stage.pt` are greater than a threshold of 0.5, the `second_stage.pt` model is run on the same input data and its output is used instead.
+These values cannot yet be configured through the command-line interface.

+If you want to use a single model instead, specify the `--single-stage-model` argument to `Listen.py` and instead of a directory, provide a path to a `*.pt` file using the `--model-path` argument.

 ## Usage

 To see the various command-line arguments, look at `src/embedded/args.py` or run `python3 Listen.py -h`.